aisuluuk2001-1313/Trading-System/README.md

 ## Notes
 - `.env` is not included for security reasons
 - Each user must provide their own API key
+## Future Improvements

+- Integration with broker APIs (Alpaca, IBKR)
+- Real-time data via WebSocket
+- Order execution layer
+- Live trading deployment

+## Cloud Deployment

+The system was containerized using Docker and successfully executed on Google Cloud, confirming that the full pipeline can run in a remote environment.

 ## Notes
 - `.env` is not included for security reasons
-- Each user must provide their own API key
+- Each user must provide their own API ke